-As with most things, students learn about color theory best when they practice the concepts.
-As each of the different levels of color theory (from the simplest idea of primary colors to more advanced tertiary colors and color tints), allow students to mix the colors and come up with different shades.
-By allowing the student to get hands-on with color, the concept of the color wheel will stick.
+As with most things, kids learn about color theory and color definition best when they practice the concepts.
+Each of the different levels of color theory (from the simplest idea of primary colors to more advanced tertiary colors and color tints) allows students to mix the colors and come up with different shades.
+By allowing students to get hands on with color, the concept of the color wheel will stick.